canvasxyz/canvas/IDP.md

 ## Directory Services

-The API server may implement a **directory service** in order to restrict readers/writers to a list of acceptable public addresses.
+The application implementing a Canvas IDP may use a **directory service** in order to restrict readers/writers to a list of acceptable public addresses.

 In Canvas-federated applications, this is handled by a file called the federation contract ("contract") that defines executable code for each incoming action.

 However, actions outside the contract can also be signed and passed over the network (e.g. if a centralized service has only decided to federate part of its functionality, it can use sessions/actions outside the contract for non-federated functionality).

 ## Signer Types